scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 applications (in neuroimaging, for example) and include enhancements and bug-fixes that arise from use in our own research.

-Lastly, :code:`Knot` uses hard-coded defaults for the configuration of its job definition and compute environment.
+:code:`Knot` uses hard-coded defaults for the configuration of its job definition and compute environment.
 Future Cloudknot releases could intelligently estimate these defaults based on the UDF and the input data.
 For example, :code:`Knot` could estimate its resource